 1.3 Register as an Employer

-You’ll need to register as an employer with HMRC so they know who is working for you and to expect tax deductions to be made on their behalf.
+You’ll need to register as an employer with HMRC so they know who is working for you and to expect tax deductions to be made on their behalf under the PAYE system.
 You must register before the first payday and it can take up to 5 working days to get your employer PAYE reference number (but you cannot register more than 2 months before you start paying people).

 Ideally try to register a month before your first payday, because that should give you sufficient time to be accepted by HMRC and your employer’s reference number to be issued.